457 Plan Trends and Tips

 Failure to comply with IRC Section 457(b) catch-up limitations

 Generally, 457(b) plans can allow for two types of catch-up provisions.
 The first is the age 50 catch-up contributions for governmental employers only.
-This is the same age 50 catch-up as used in 403(b) and other defined contribution plans and amounts to an additional $5,500 (in 2012 and 2013) that can be contributed by participants who are over age 50 by the end of the calendar year.
+This is the same age 50 catch-up as used in 403(b) and other defined contribution plans and amounts to an additional $5,500 (in 2014, $6,000 in 2015) that can be contributed by participants who are at least age 50 by the end of the calendar year.

-The second (available to all eligible employers) is much more complicated and is available to 457(b) plan participants who are within 3 years of normal retirement age.
-This second catch-up feature can be equal to the annual employee deferral limit for the year ($17,000 for 2012 and $17,500 for 2013) so it can effectively double this limit in a given year, but the IRC Section 457(b)(3) catch-up increase is limited to unused deferral limits from previous years under a formula that is affected by several factors.
-This formula essentially means that participants who had previously deferred the maximum amount of money into a 457(b) plan every year they were eligible for that plan would not be able to utilize this extra IRC Section 457(b)(3) catch-up.
+The second (available to all eligible employers) is available to 457(b) plan participants who are within 3 years of normal retirement age.
+This catch-up feature can be equal to the annual employee deferral limit for the year ($17,500 in 2014, $18,000 in 2015) so it can effectively double this limit in a given year, However, the IRC Section 457(b)(3) catch-up increase is limited to unused deferral limits from previous years.
+Participants who previously deferred the maximum amount of money into a 457(b) plan every year they were eligible for that plan would not be able to use this extra 457(b)(3) catch-up.
 Participants in eligible 457(b) plans may only use it in the last 3 tax years prior to the tax year in which the participant reaches normal retirement age under the terms of the 457(b) plan.
-For a governmental 457(b) plan the IRC Section 457(b)(3) catch-up contributions cannot be combined with age 50 catch-up contributions in any year, so eligible participants are limited to contributing the higher of their age 50 catch-up increase or their IRC Section 457(b)(3) catch up increase.
+For a governmental 457(b) plan the IRC Section 457(b)(3) catch-up contributions can't be combined with age 50 catch-up contributions in any year, so eligible participants are limited to contributing the higher of their age 50 catch-up increase or their IRC Section 457(b)(3) catch up increase.